Learning to Route: A Rule-Driven Agent Framework for Hybrid-Source Retrieval-Augmented Generation

 Question intents in such scenarios often follow template-like patterns, which makes them particularly suitable for rule-based routing (e.g., questions starting with "how" typically call for document augmentation).
 Rule-driven routing is training-free, inherently interpretable, and readily supports domain adaptation and expert intervention.
 By leveraging language models as the routing agent, the system can operationalize not only simple keyword patterns but also more semantic and context-dependent rules—significantly enhancing flexibility and robustness compared to rigid rule engines.
 Concretely, the agent takes a query $q$, evaluates it against a set of rules $\mathcal{R}$, assigns scores to candidate augmentation paths, and selects the highest-scoring path for downstream QA.
 This design operationalizes human-like heuristics in a principled way, making the routing process flexible, robust, and easy to interpret while retaining the ability to capture nuanced query intents.

 \textbf{Expert-Initialized Rules.} Our routing design begins with a set of interpretable rules $\mathcal{R}$, initialized by domain experts.
 Each rule assigns additive scores to candidate augmentation paths based on recognizable query patterns.
 Formally, we denote by $S_p(q)$ the score assigned to path $p$ for query $q$, where higher values indicate stronger preference for selecting that path.
-A subset of illustrative rules (not exhaustive) is as follows:
+A subset of illustrative rules (complete rules are provided in Appendix \ref{appendix:rule}) is as follows:

 These rules directly shape routing scores in a transparent manner, ensuring that the reasoning process is both interpretable and auditable.
 Much like human natural decision-making, such "if–else" heuristics provide simple yet effective guidance.